ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

   ;   need to reflect their syntax.
 ~~~~

 Attribute semantics: "v3cfmtp-value" is a byte-string, which MUST contain at least one V3C specific media format parameter as defined in this memo.
-Multiple semicolon separated V3C media parameters MAY be stored in "v3c-format-specific-params" to be conveyed by SDP and given unchanged to the media tool that will use this format.
+Multiple semicolon-separated V3C media parameters MAY be stored in "v3c-format-specific-params" to be conveyed by SDP and given unchanged to the media tool that will use this format.

 Usage level: session, media